This post may include affiliate links.

 After losing my brother, I made the personal decision to get back to my social life after 3 weeks.
 While that may seem really quick to some, for me it was how I was coping and how I was trying to force myself to readjust to this new world without him.
 While I still struggled despite getting out there, for me it was a case of forcing myself to move forward quickly or running the risk of never doing it.

-Whether you’re moving forward after the death of a spouse or moving forward after the death of a parent, the experience and the journey is a personal one that only we can understand.
+According to the night helper blog, whether you’re moving forward after the death of a spouse or moving forward after the death of a parent, the experience and the journey is a personal one that only we can understand.
 There is no wrong or right way to go about moving forward when it comes to grief.
 It’s an experience that we all go through differently.

 When you’re trying to cope with the grief and figure out how life goes on after loss, try not to get caught up in the opinions and feelings of others about when it’s time to move forward.
 This is a very personal decision that needs to be made based on your own feelings.